 Trying to Relate

-Since beginning my residency at Pittsburgh Center for Arts & Media in September of 2022, I have been creating a new body of work that explores ceramic sound sculptures.
+Since 2014 (with a break from 2018-21 and resuming in 2022), I have been exploring ceramic sound sculptures.
 This work includes whistling water vessels, many flutes, and wall-mounted instruments.
 Through these interactive sound objects, I am exploring ideas around communication and how we relate to other people.

 Some of these pieces are created to elicit joy, while others are designed to be uncomfortable to interact with, such as a tandem flute that is to be played by two people at once, with their faces only a few inches from each other.
 Other flutes are in pairs, meant to be played side by side, while the notes being played may or may not be in harmony.
 This work is as playful as it is intricate–a delicate balance of fun and patience.